dsccommunity/StorageDsc/DSCResources/MSFTDSC_Disk/README.md

 or 'PSDSCResources' resource module to set the 'defragsvc' service is always stopped and set to manual start up.

+### Null Location

 The _Location_ for a disk may be `null` for some types of disk, e.g. file-based virtual disks.
 Physical disks or Virtual disks provided via a hypervisor or other hardware virtualization platform should not be affected.

+### Maximum Supported Partition Size

+On some disks the _maximum supported partition size_ may differ from the actual size of a partition created when specifying the maximum size.
+This difference in reported size is always less than **1MB**, so if the reported _maximum supported partition size_ is less than **1MB** then the partition will be considered to be in the correct state.